Discriminative Feature Attributions: Bridging Post Hoc Explainability and Inherent Interpretability: Theory of Discriminative Feature Attributions

 \begin{defn} ($\epsilon, \Q$)-feature attribution (QFA) is a binary mask $\M(f, \X, \Q)$ that relies on a model $f(\cdot)$, an instance $\X$, and a $d$-dimensional counterfactual distribution $\Q$, and is given by

 where $\X_{s}(\M, q) = \M \odot \X + (1 - \M) \odot q$ \end{defn}

-Thus an ($\epsilon, \Q$)-feature attribution (henceforth, \emph{QFA}) refers to the sparsest mask that can be applied to an image such that the model's output remains approximately unchanged.
-Observe that QFA depends on the feature replacement distribution $\Q$, where $\Q$ is independent of both $\X$ and $y$.
-This generalizes the commonly used heuristics of replacing unimportant features with the dataset mean, in which case $\Q$ is a dirac delta distribution at the mean value.
-The choice of $\Q$ is indeed critical, as an incorrect choice can hurt our ability to recover the correct attributions due to the resulting inputs being out-of-distribution, and the classifier being sensitive to such changes.
+Thus, an ($\epsilon, \Q$)-feature attribution (henceforth, \emph{QFA}) refers to the sparsest mask that can be applied to an image such that the model's output remains approximately unchanged.
+QFA depends on the feature replacement distribution $\Q$, where $\Q$ is independent of both $\X$ and $y$.
+This generalizes the commonly used heuristics of replacing unimportant features with the dataset mean, in which case $\Q$ is a Dirac delta distribution at the mean value.
+The choice of $\Q$ is indeed critical, as an incorrect choice can hurt our ability to recover the correct attributions due to the resulting inputs being out-of-distribution and the classifier being sensitive to such changes.
 Specifically, an incorrect $\Q$ can result in QFA being less sparse, as masking even a few features with the wrong $\Q$ would likely cause large deviations in the model's outputs.
-As a result, given a model, we must aim to the find the $\Q$ that leads to the sparsest QFA masks.
-However, the problem of searching over $\Q$ is complex, as it requires searching over the space of all $d$-dimensional distributions.
-To avoid this, we reverse the problem: given $\Q$, we find the class of models which have the sparsest QFAs w.r.t. that particular $\Q$.
-We call this the $\Q$-verifiable model class, which we define below:
+As a result, given a model, we must aim to find the $\Q$ that leads to the sparsest QFA masks.
+However, the problem of searching over $\Q$ is complex, as it requires searching over the space of all $d$-dimensional distributions, and furthermore, if the underlying model is non-robust, there may not exist any $\Q$ that leads to sparse attributions.
+To avoid this, we consider the inverse problem: given $\Q$, we find the class of models that have the sparsest QFAs w.r.t. that particular $\Q$.
+We call this the $\Q$-robust model class, which we define below: